-- Possess a valid business license and/or is an incorporated and/or an otherwise validly existing business or municipality under the laws of Manitoba in good standing and qualified to carry on business in Manitoba

-- 2. Comply with all applicable federal, provincial and/or municipal legislation and regulations including but not limited to:
+- 1. Possess a valid business license and/or is an incorporated and/or an otherwise validly existing business or municipality under the laws of British Columbia in good standing and qualified to carry on business in British Columbia - 2.
+Comply with all applicable federal, provincial and/or municipal legislation and regulations including but not limited to: - Environmental Management Act - Hazardous Waste Regulation

-- Waste Reduction and Prevention Act

-- Household Hazardous Material and Prescribed Material Regulation

-- MB Workers Compensation Act

-- Municipal zoning by-laws

-- Manitoba Fire Code Regulation